EMPAT94/empat94.github.io/_gs/tutorial.md

 As we stepped past the entrance and inched our way towards the trees, I noticed that this level was slightly different than all the previous ones.
 The dusky light that had accompanied us so far seemed to have given way to darker shades of itself.
 A heavy fog hung over the arena, getting denser inside the trees.
 The trees themselves were rooted quite close together and looked uninviting.
 Unlike the withered old bunch of the last level, these ones were teeming with vitality.
 Dark green leaves swayed silently to the tender breeze that shifted the fog ever so slightly.
 The terrain felt alive.
 Dangerously so.

 Everyone else was similarly affected.
 Carol no longer dared to go ahead to scout.
 We were all bunched together, moving as one organism.
 Poor strategy for combat but no one suggested otherwise.
 As we stood a few steps before the first tree, a slight hesitation numbed our progress.
 'Should we just head inside?
 Is there any way to scout?
 What if we get ambushed?
 There is no way to counter here.'
-Worried plagued my mind.
+Worries plagued my mind.
 I wondered what sort of monsters inhabited such a dark and intense place.

 "Should we just...
 Get on with it?"
 Julie whispered.
 True, there was a small track going through the woods.
 'Thank the creators for this mercy!'
 "We don't have any other choice," Taro mumbled.
 Unfortunately, the track was small enough that only 2 people could fit in tightly across.
 Little discussion was required before we fell into formation - Taro and Divin up front, myself and Arya in the middle, and Carol and Julie covering the rear.
 Arya had loaned her staff to Julie.
 Everyone had their weapons drawn.